10 Warning Signs of Cancer You Shouldn’t Ignore | Early Detection Saves Lives

-Why Knowing the Warning Signs of Cancer Is Crucial
+Why Being Familiar with the Warning Signs of Cancer Is Important

-Unexplained weight loss can be an alarming symptom of various types of cancer.
-If you notice significant weight loss without changes to your diet or exercise routine, this could be a sign of cancer.
-It’s especially common in cancers such as pancreatic, stomach, and lung cancer.
+Unintentional weight loss can be a scary symptom of many forms of cancer.
+If you experience weight loss, but your diet and exercise level remain the same, it may be a symptom of cancer.
+It’s particularly prevalent in cancers like pancreatic, stomach, and lung cancer.

 Why It Happens: